 Spooky stories are half the fun of the Halloween season, so give your fall table setting the mystique of an Edgar Allan Poe story.
 Accomplish the look with stacks of old books, warty pumpkins, and a sparse combination of gray and black plates.
 Add some fun and warmth with little accents, like a raven on the place card and a small journal as a party favor.

 Holidays like Thanksgiving are a great time to use heirloom china, but if you like a modern look, it can be tricky.
-The key is using updated elements for the rest of the table.
+The key is using updated elements for the rest of the Thanksgiving table settings.
 Skip the tablecloth and fussy napkins, and use modern flatware and glasses.
 For a fall touch, decorate each place with a single white gourd.

 Table settings for fall don't have to be complicated.
 If you want a clean look for your fall table decorations, fill glass containers with faux-fruits and berries for an easy and elegant centerpiece.
-Round out the table with simple white dishes and adorable hanging berries on the chandelier.
+Round out the rustic table settings with simple white dishes and adorable hanging berries on the chandelier.

-Mix modern, natural, and rustic elements to create this elegant fall table setting.
+Mix modern, natural, and rustic elements to create this elegant table setting.
 Streamlined plates contrast the earthy woven place mat and napkin ring.
-A colorful runner of autumn leaves is an easy way to bring in fall color.
+A colorful runner of autumn leaves is an easy way to bring color to your autumn table settings.

 A monochromatic palette is always a modern look, and if table setting usually overwhelms you, it’s a great way to start.
 Just choose your color (we love fall’s signature orange), and then use neutrals like ivory or white to keep the look from overpowering.
 Not crazy about orange?
 Try pairing deep chocolate or a shade of lime or sage with stark white.

 Pumpkins are essential element in fall table settings.
-We love the mix of rustic burlap, graphic napkins, and simple stoneware dishes at this fall table.
+We love the mix of rustic burlap, graphic napkins, and simple stoneware dishes at these fall dining table place settings.
 A hollowed gourd used as a candle holder at each place is an easy, DIY idea that completely upgrades the look.
 Full, red foliage ties all the elements together.

-The best way to set up your fall table?
+The best way to set up your Thanksgiving table settings?
 Food first!
 Simple china place settings make way for the real stars of the party.
 Without having to leave the table for seconds, guests can linger over dinner, dessert, and conversation.
 This is also a great option if you have limited kitchen space.

 If you have a kids' table to decorate, use a large pinecone and some paper feathers to make a tom turkey centerpiece that kids will love.
 Kids can use your less precious dishes, but feel free to use more color and creativity here.
 For example, a fringed roll of craft paper makes a cute table runner, but it also doubles as a coloring sheet.